Andrea Smith (diplomat): Life and career

-Andrea Smith is currently Deputy Secretary of Asia-Pacific Economic Cooperation 2021 (APEC21) a role she took up in May 2017.
-Prior to this she had been Deputy Secretary for the Americas and Asia Group for over 5 years.
-Smith has served overseas as New Zealand's Ambassador to several countries in the Middle East including Turkey, Israel, and Jordan.
+Smith is currently deputy secretary of Asia-Pacific Economic Cooperation 2021 (APEC21) a role she took up in May 2017.
+Before this, she had been deputy secretary for the Americas and Asia Group for over five years.
+Smith has served overseas as New Zealand's ambassador to several countries in the Middle East including Turkey, Israel and Jordan.

 On 16 November 2012, Smith delivered a key note address in front of several South Korean diplomats at the University of Auckland to mark the "Year of Friendship" between New Zealand and South Korea.

-In March 2013, Smith received a good-will delegation representing the Chinese Communist Party to Victoria University of Wellington.
+In March 2013, she received a good-will delegation representing the Chinese Communist Party to Victoria University of Wellington.